seancdavis/seancdavis-com/www/src/posts/2023-04-18-jamstack-made-getting-started-easier.md

   - jamstack
   - netlify
 tweet: >-
-  Deploying always seemed to me to be the hardest part of building a website.

   Jamstack had an underlying component that promoted the simplicity of the deployment process.
 In trivializing this process, @netlify (and others) effectively lowered the barrier to entry in building websites.